Henrietta A. Bingham: Ladies' Repository

 Toward the close of 1868, Bingham, by invitation of the agent of the Publishing House, came to Boston, and in the January 1869, became editor of the Ladies' Repository.
 During the five years that she conducted that magazine, she made for herself a strong literary record.
 To a wide and high range of thought, she added delicacy, warmth and graceful humor.
 Her work on that periodical was of the best quality throughout.
 She was too conscientious to slight any part of it.
 The aggregate of her editorial labor was large.
 She resorted to no devices to fill space and save honest labor.

 It was during the comparatively brief period of her editorship that she made her record as a writer.
 Bingham was long acquiring the art and mastery which at length marked her out for succession in the line with Scott, Mayo, Bacon, Sawyer and Munroe.
-A manuscript volume, containing pieces written at intervals from the age of sixteen until she took charge of the 'Depository,' bears witness to the long and diligent preparation to which her powers were subjected.
+A manuscript volume, containing pieces written at intervals from the age of sixteen until she took charge of the 'Repository,' bears witness to the long and diligent preparation to which her powers were subjected.
 Mind history and heart history are here photographed by an unconscious artist, and we see, as we turn the leaves of the little book chosen for her girlhood rhymes, how her intellect opened and her faculty grew.
 The two marked traits of her maturest literary work, thoughtfulness and grace, appear very early.
 It was her good fortune that she did not make rhymes easily.
 Had she possessed the fatal facility of some young persons in emitting jingle, she might, like them, have been tempted into pouring out profusely a weak wash of metrical prattle, which can he called poetry only by the same license which allows sound to be called music or words eloquence.
 But her sense of precision and proportion kept back the flood.
-Like Lowell, most accurate and idiomatic of out poets, Mrs. Binghani never permitted her muse to run wild, but held it rigorously under the rein of understanding and disciplined taste.
+Like Lowell, most accurate and idiomatic of out poets, Mrs. Bingham never permitted her muse to run wild, but held it rigorously under the rein of understanding and disciplined taste.
 Thus it came to pass that her work bore the stamp of quality, and when at length professional duty exacted of her a large amount of literary labor, its uniform high merit provoked general surprise.